Will of a person with an intellectual disability

 In these situations, when the person dies their property is distributed according to the rules of intestacy.
 It may be appropriate that provision be made in a Statutory Will for other or additional persons.
 An example of such provision may be for a person who has had the long term care of another person who lacks testamentary capacity.

-The Board would not normally make an order for the execution of a Statutory Will if the proposed beneficiaries under the Statutory Will are the same persons who would inherit the person’s estate on an intestacy.
+The Tribunal would not normally make an order for the execution of a Statutory Will if the proposed beneficiaries under the Statutory Will are the same persons who would inherit the person’s estate on an intestacy.

 - any evidence relating to the wishes of the person for whom the will is proposed to be made, which may include the person’s present wishes as well as those expressed in the past;